RadoslavI/CSAdvancedSoftUni/README.md

 # CSAdvancedSoftUni
-Some examples and problems from the CSharp Advanced Course from SoftUni.
+Some examples and problems from the CSharp Advanced Course in SoftUni.